-Born and raised in Bellingham, Kip graduated from Gonzaga Universtiy School of Law in 1993 with highest academic honors, Summa Cum Laude.
+Born and raised in Bellingham, Kip graduated from Gonzaga University School of Law in 1993 with highest academic honors, Summa Cum Laude.
 While at Gonzaga, Kip received the Judge James Lawless Scholarship Award from the Superior Court Judges’ Association, along with 14 American Jurisprudence Awards for academic excellence.
-Upon graduation he was presented with the Dean’s Award as top student in his 180 student class.
+Upon graduation, he was presented with the Dean’s Award as the top student in his 180 student class.
 Since 1993 Kip has limited his practice to the technical areas of Personal Injury, Workers’ Compensation and Social Security Disability/SSI cases.

-Prior to law school Kip graduated Phi Beta Kappa from Washington State University with a degree in nursing.
+Prior to law school, Kip graduated Phi Beta Kappa from Washington State University with a degree in nursing.
 He was an R.N. in the emergency room at Sacred Heart Medical Center in Spokane for five years where he developed an in-depth knowledge of injury and medical treatment.
 Kip served on the Board of Governors of Washington State Trial Lawyers’ Association (now called The Washington State Association for Justice) and is a past chair of the Association’s Whatcom County Roundtable.
 He is a co-author of the Association’s Automobile Accident Litigation Deskbook.
 He is a graduate of the National Institute of Trial Advocacy.

 Kip enjoys spending time with his wife of over 25 years and three grown boys.
 He is also an avid Ironman triathlete and ultra-runner, having competed in a dozen Ironman triathlons, multiple 50 mile and 50K trail races, and numerous other events.
 One of his favorite weekend pastimes is going on long mountain runs with his dog, Lindy.

 Gerry graduated from the United States Military Academy at West Point.
-As an Army Airborne Ranger infantry officer in the 4th Infantry Division, he served as a Scout Platoon leader, Executive Officer, interim Company Commander, and won an award as a Mortar Platoon leader.
+As an Army Airborne Ranger infantry officer in the 4th Infantry Division, he served as a Scout Platoon Leader, Executive Officer, interim Company Commander, and won an award as a Mortar Platoon Leader.
 He also served as a Company Commander and staff officer in the 82nd Airborne Division, his last assignment.
 After receiving two Meritorious Service Medals, he attended law school at the University of Puget Sound and began his Workers’ Compensation, Social Security, and Personal Injury practice in Tacoma.

-For the Washington State Trial lawyers Association (now called The Washington Association for Justice) he has served on the Board of Governors, as a Legislative Vice President, and headed the Workers’ Compensation section.
+For the Washington State Trial Lawyers Association (now called The Washington Association for Justice) he has served on the Board of Governors, as a Legislative Vice President, and headed the Workers’ Compensation section.
 He has spoken at numerous professional seminars, has published articles on injury and disability law in state and national publications, and served on committees to study and revise the complex Workers’ Compensation system.

 He has over 25 years of experience in litigation at the Board of Industrial Insurance Appeals, the Office of Disability Adjudication and Review, and Superior Court.
-His practice is strictly limited to Workers’ Compensation and Social Security Disability.

 Born in Spokane, Washington, and raised in Bellingham, Mitchell attended Gonzaga University School of Law, graduating in 2015 with highest academic honors, Summa Cum Laude, and in the top 5% of his class.
 While at Gonzaga, Mitchell received the Judge James Lawless Scholarship Award from the Superior Court Judges’ Association (22 years after his father received the same award, which was a first in the Law School's history), along with a half dozen “CALI” awards for academic excellence.
 While in law school Mitchell worked as a Rule 9 intern for the Spokane City Prosecutor’s Office, where he spent most of his time in court handling arraignments, contested hearings and other legal matters.
 Mitchell has also worked for The Unemployment Law Project, handling Administrative Law Hearings for individuals who had been denied unemployment benefits.